spotinst/help/src/docs/elastigroup/tools-integrations/mesosphere.md

 ## Step 7

-Now let’s get the Master’s external IP address, go back to “Resources” from step 6.
+Now let's get the Master's external IP address, go back to “Resources” from step 6.

 1. Scroll down to “ElasticLoadBalancer” and click on the link.
 2. Click on the “Instances” tab and then click on the instance ID for the master.